Prostate cancer screenings

 Digital rectal exam (DRE) is a test in which your provider inserts a lubricated, gloved finger into your rectum.
 This allows the provider to check the prostate for lumps or unusual areas.
 Most cancers cannot be felt with this type of exam, at least in the early stages.

 Benefits and Risks of Screenings

-The benefit of any cancer screening test is to find cancer early, when it easier to treat.
+The benefit of any cancer screening test is to find cancer early, when it is easier to treat.
 But the value of PSA screening for prostate cancer is debated.
 No single answer fits all men.